Lukarion2000/MimaSim/README.md

 ##### Define storage

-- you can define the value at a specific memory address
+- you can define the value at a specific memory address as long as it doesn't represent an op code
 - the value can be a variable or an instruction

 ```